Research - Bringing Discoveries to Life

 Discover Groundbreaking Research

-USCB students are able to participate in the University of South Carolina’s Magellan Scholar Program, which is designed to enrich and enhance the student experience through funding student research opportunities across all disciplines.
-Students in the program enjoy close, mentoring relationships with faculty, and in the end set themselves apart in the eyes of future employers and graduate schools.
+Students: Many USCB students are supported as research assistants on faculty research grant awards.
+USCB students are also eligible to participate in the University of South Carolina’s Magellan Scholarship program.
+USCB students have been very successful in competing for these scholarships, which are designed to enrich and enhance the student experience by funding student research across all disciplines.
+Students in the program receive funding for their research projects, and enjoy close, mentoring relationships with faculty members, setting themselves apart in the eyes of future employers and graduate schools.